* ITW slumps after cutting FY profit forecast due to dollar

 By Amy Caren Daniel

-July 23 (Reuters) - U.S. stocks were set for a flat opening on Monday as investors awaited quarterly reports from a clutch of big U.S. manufacturers to gauge the impact of an escalating trade conflict between the United States and China.
+July 23 (Reuters) - U.S. stock indexes dipped on Monday, led by losses in shares of Amazon and technology companies, as investors awaited quarterly reports from a host of marquee names to gauge the impact of an escalating trade conflict between the United States and China.

 "We have a whole plate of issues for investors to deal with, including currency manipulation, which is going to tie into the trade war," said Andre Bakhos, managing director at New Vines Capital LLC in Bernardsville, New Jersey.